syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Populating-Items.md

 ![](images/autocompletesource.png)

-## Through Binding
+## Through Data Binding

-DataSource is a collection of SfAutoComplete items which is capable of holding any objects and displays the items based on the provided `DisplayMemberPath` value.
+DataSource is a collection of SfAutoComplete items that can hold any objects and displays the items based on the provided `DisplayMemberPath` value.

-To populate items using data source, create a model class with the properties that to be bound.
+To populate items using a data source, create a model class with the properties to be bound.

 {% tabs %}